bcokert/brandonokert.com/source/_drafts/Scaling-with-Docker-Part-1.md

 ### Containers

 Containers have already been introduced - they are the basic building blocks of docker deployments.
-Containers can be created, destroyed, run, stopped, restarted, and logged into, like any VM.
+Containers can be created, destroyed, run, stopped, restarted, and logged into (though the latter is usually avoided).
 See the [Dockerfiles](#Dockerfiles) section for more info.

 Though they are architecturally used like a VM, their implementation is closer to a directory.
-[Linux Namespaces](http://man7.org/linux/man-pages/man7/namespaces.7.html) and [cgroups](https://en.wikipedia.org/wiki/Cgroups) provide the isolation and limitation to these 'directories' that allow them to act like VM's.
+[Linux Namespaces](http://man7.org/linux/man-pages/man7/namespaces.7.html) and [cgroups](https://en.wikipedia.org/wiki/Cgroups) provide the isolation and limitation to these "directories" that allow them to act like VM's.

 ### Images

-Objects are to Containers as Classes are to Images.
-They are the definition, or blueprint, of a container.
+Images are like templates or blueprints for creating containers.
 After you've built an image using a [Dockerfile](#Dockerfiles), put that image in a [Registry](#Registry), and downloaded it, you can keep using it to create any number of containers.
 See the [Dockerfiles](#Dockerfiles) section for more info.

 Images are made of a series of layers that have a similar function to commits in git.
 Under the hood, they use a [Union Filesystem](https://en.wikipedia.org/wiki/UnionFS) to iteratively build up the filesystems that become your containers.

 ### Dockerfiles

 Dockerfiles specify how to build [Images](#Images).
 As a Dockerfile (and the underlying application) evolves, so does the resulting image.
-A Dockerfile is a series of commands specifying a starting point for your containers, and the libraries, dependencies, and configuration your image needs to run containers.
+A Dockerfile is a series of commands specifying a starting point for your containers, and the libraries, dependencies, and configuration your image needs to run.

 Dockerfiles are only concerned with single images - they may specify open ports, but they do not specify other container types or networks to connect to.
 That is done with [Docker Engine](#Docker_Engine).